center-for-threat-informed-defense/summiting-the-pyramid/docs/levels/preexisting_tool.rst

 Since the adversary cannot change the capability itself and it is managed by an organization, it is much more difficult to distinguish adversary use from benign use.
-This provides an opportunity for an adversary to blend into the computing environment without using their own malware to trigger detections, also known as a Living off the Land (LotL) attack [#f1]_ [#f2]_.
-It is likely that analytics utilizing native tool observables will need to be combined with other level’s observables, or require further research into low-variance behaviors of abusing these tools through MITRE ATT&CK techniques.
+This provides an opportunity for an adversary to blend into the computing environment, also known as a Living off the Land (LotL) attack [#f1]_ [#f2]_.
+It is likely that analytics utilizing native tool observables will need to be combined with other observables at other levels, or require further research into low-variance behaviors of abusing these tools through MITRE ATT&CK techniques.

 **Examples**: Signatures, command-line arguments, tool-specific configurations, metadata, binaries